 Regular camp hours are 9 a.m. to 4 p.m.
 If you are driving your daughter to camp, please do not arrive earlier than 8:50 a.m., and please be on time to pick her up.
-You are welcome to join our closing flag ceremony at 3:45 p.m. each day.

 CAMP PIPERWOOD SAMPLE SCHEDULE